 C. Rulings on Conduct of Hearing

 Before a hearing, the Chair may make determinations or rulings as appropriate to promote the fair and efficient conduct of the hearing, including the exclusion of issues, arguments, or evidence that is not relevant or material to the case.
-The Chair may direct that testimony be limited after determining the extent to which the written record on appeal addresses the issues in the appeal and are not materially in dispute.
+The Chair may direct that testimony be limited after determining the extent to which the written record addresses the issues in the dispute and are not materially in dispute.
 Before excluding any issues, arguments, testimony or evidence, the Chair shall afford the parties an opportunity to object and state their reasons for objecting in writing.
-These pre-hearing matters shall be ruled on and determined within fourteen (14) days after the Board has received the opposing party’s response to the appeal, unless the Chair finds that good cause exists o extend the time.
-Pre-hearing matters and extensions of the time limit for resolving them will not change the time limits for concluding appeals stated in section III.B. of these procedures.
+These pre-hearing matters shall be ruled on and determined within fourteen (14) days after the Board has received the opposing party’s response to the dispute, unless the Chair finds that good cause exists to extend the time.
+Pre-hearing matters and extensions of the time limit for resolving them will not change the time limits for concluding disputes stated in section III.B. of these procedures.

-At a hearing, the evidence and testimony considered by the Board shall be limited to how the administrative authority’s action violated established University procedure and how the alleged violation adversely affected the faculty member’s established rights.
-(FSRR 7.3.2 (4))
+At a hearing, the evidence and testimony considered by the Board shall be limited to how the administrative authority’s action violated a faculty member’s rights as enumerated in Article III of the Faculty Code.
+(FSRR 7.3.2 d.)

 The Board shall not conduct a hearing to review factual issues that are not disputed or are not material to the dispute.
-(FSRR 7.3.2 (4))
+(FSRR 7.3.2 d.)

 F. Closed and Open Hearings

 1. A hearing shall be closed to the public if it requires consideration of confidential personnel matters.
-(FSRR 7.3.2 (8)) The Board may make an exception, however, if the individual or individuals whose confidential information is involved request in writing that the hearing be open to the public.
-(FSRR 7.3.2 (8))
+(FSRR 7.3.2 h.)
+The Board may make an exception, however, if the individual or individuals whose confidential information is involved request in writing that the hearing be open to the public.
+(FSRR 7.3.2 h.)

 G. Scheduling and Conduct of Hearings

 1. The Chair will schedule the hearing in consultation with the parties and the other members of the Board, allowing a reasonable opportunity for the parties to be present and to prepare for the hearing.
 The burden is on the parties to accommodate their schedules if necessary to find a time for the hearing that allows all members of the Board to attend.
-The hearing shall begin within forty-five (45) days of the date that the appeal was filed, unless the Chair extends the time for good cause and provides reasons for the delay of the hearing to the parties.
-Any such extension will not change the time limits for concluding appeals stated in section III.B. of these procedures.
+The hearing shall begin within forty-five (45) days of the date that the dispute was filed, unless the Chair extends the time for good cause and provides reasons for the delay of the hearing to the parties.

 3. Although the parties have primary responsibility for questioning witnesses and presenting arguments, the members of the Board may ask questions of witnesses or parties.